If you have a legitimate grievance and it is not possible to resolve your dispute in the workplace, you may decide to try to enforce your rights.

 For breaches of most employment rights you can make a complaint to an employment tribunal.

-It is important to note that employment tribunals operate on strict time limits – a claim must be lodged within three months of the event about which you are complaining.
+It is important to note that employment tribunals operate on strict time limits – a claim must be lodged within three months.
 However, note that in the case of unpaid wages, it is also possible to make a claim to the County Court up to six years after the event – this can be useful for claiming NMW and holiday pay.
 See our section on Enforcing your Rights.

 For information and advice on time limits, speak to your union rep. Otherwise call the Acas Helpline (see above).